akuity/kargo/docs/docs/15-concepts.md

 ### What is a Stage?

 When you hear the term “environment”, what you envision will depend significantly on your perspective.
-For a developer, the term "environment" will have a different meaning while for a Devops engineer, the meaning will be different.
+A developer, for example, may think of an "environment" as a specific _instance_ of an application they work on, while a DevOps engineer, may think of an "environment" as a particular segment of the infrastructure they maintain.

 To eliminate confusion, Kargo avoids the term "environment" altogether in favor of **stage**.
 The important feature of a stage is that its name ("test" or "prod," for instance)